 EN 3342.
 Technical Writing.
 3 Semester Hours.

 This course explores advanced writing in technical, scientific, and business fields, providing students with broad experience in report-writing formats, such as abstracts, proposals, operation manuals, progress reports, and other correspondence.
-SUMMER I.

 EN 3345.
 Creative Non Fiction.
 3 Semester Hours.